-* Cf. The life of Brian, Brian’s mother Mandy on a youthful fling with a centurion: “Nortius Maximus his name was.
+* Cf. The life of Brian, where Brian’s mother Mandy recalls a youthful fling with a centurion: “Nortius Maximus his name was.
 Promised me the Known World he did…”

 ** “fensi” meaning pretentious rather than just “fancy”, cf. the recent Chinese zhuang B.